The lotus is the largest native blossom in North America

 Root is similar to Oriental Lotus root

 And while the N. lutea is not a day lily it is a two-day flower, the blossoms open one day, close for one night, open the second day then the petals drop off.
-The center of the flower grows and gets about three-inches big.
+The center of the flower grows and gets about three-inches across.
 It develops a seed pod with around 20 seeds and looks like a shower head.
 American lotus seeds have bloomed after 200 years, some 400 years, and some in China were viable after 1,200 years.
 The seeds can also be boiled down and made into a paste.
 When combined with sugar it is often used in pastries.
 Lotus seeds range from about a half inch in length and third of an inch wide.
 The inside of the seed has a hollow canal running end for end with a little sprout inside that is too bitter to eat when seeds are mature.
 Mature seeds also have a good quantity of oil and can be popped.
 They can be eaten like peas when young.
-Boil in ample water 20 minutes, push out of the shell, salt, delicious.
+Boil in ample water 20 minutes, push them out of their shell, salt.
+They are delicious.
 I think the plump green seeds when boiled taste similar to chick peas, with a little chestnut or corn flavor tossed in.
 Very, very tasty.
 Skinny seeds tend to be bitter.
 If the cooked sprout in the seed is bitter, don’t eat it, or if that doesn’t upset your stomach, enjoy.
 I seem to have a tender tummy.
 Older seeds can be ground in to flour.

-There are about 1475 calories in one pound of lotus flour.
+There are about 1,475 calories in one pound of lotus flour.
 Lotus flour is approximately: 72% carbohydrate, 7.8% protein, 0.7% fat, 12.2% fiber, 4.0% water, and 3.3% minerals.
-Per In 100 grams there are 63-68 grams carbohydrate (mostly starch), 17-18 grams of protein, only 1.9-2.5 grams fat; the remainder is water (about 13%), and minerals, mainly sodium, potassium, calcium, and phosphorus.
+Per 100 grams there are 63-68 grams carbohydrate (mostly starch), 17-18 grams of protein, only 1.9-2.5 grams fat; the remainder is water (about 13%), and minerals, mainly sodium, potassium, calcium, and phosphorus.
 Calories per 100 grams is about 350.
 It is also a good source of protein, up to 19% with a one ounce serving of dried seeds providing 5 grams.
 The seeds are low in fiber and not a good source of vitamins but are a good source of oil.
 Half ripe seeds are delicious raw or cooked, and taste similar to chestnuts.

 Lotus root is sweet and can be eaten as raw, sliced stir fried, or stuffed and is similar to sweet potato.
 Young lotus roots are good for salads while the starchy roots are good for making soups.
-The root discolors quickly when cut, so treat like a apple or pear as soon as it is peeled and cut up drop it into water with lemon juice or citric acid.
+The root discolors quickly when cut, so treat like an apple or pear as soon as it is peeled and cut up drop it into water with lemon juice or citric acid.
 It is often left to soak in water to reduce any bitterness.
+There are only two species of Nelumbo, one in the Americas, yellow, and one in Asia, pink.
+It is probably second only to the cattail as for usefulness and that is for two reasons.
+The roots can be buried deep and are best in the fall.
+Also the entire plant can be bitter so while it is edible raw it is far better cooked.

 Culturally the lotus has been cited for thousands of years.
 It is found in the early art of India, Assyria, Persia, Egypt and Greece.
 In India it was considered sacred.
 In ancient Greece the lotus symbolized beauty, eloquence and fertility.
 Idylls, a poem written by Theocritus of Syracuse between 300-250 B.C., described how maidens wove lotus blossoms into Helen’s hair on the day she married.
 The Egyptians placed a lotus flower on the genitalia of female mummies.

-leaves with 12-18 inch stems, piercing the top center of the leaf where the stem is on the other side, filling the cupped leaf with wine, and holding it overhead drinking the wine through the stem.
-Picturesque perhaps but I would think the bitter sap would take away from the moment.
+Lastly, in Japan some people think health-giving juices can be extracted from the lotus by cutting leaves with 12-18 inch stems.
+They then pierce the top center of the leaf where the stem is on the other side, fill the cupped leaf with wine, and holding it overhead drink the wine through the stem.
+While it might be a picturesque party ploy I would think the bitter raw sap would take away from the moment.

 Stir-Fried Lotus